 - Also worth mentioning is the Black Cinderella 2 Goes East variation.

 - The subversion of one of their regular Hurricanes of Puns in "Jorrocks, the Memoirs of a Fox-Hunting Man".
-One of their regular skits was to read lists of people's names (e.g Mr and Mrs Ahandbasket and their daughter Helen Ahandbasket) and after John Cleese read out "Mr and Mrs Aceousborder" the joke was so predictable that some members of the audience were already calling out "Herb Aceousborder" (a pretentious term for "garden hedge").
+One of their regular skits was to read lists of people's names (e.g a roll-call of criminals would include Mr and Mrs Ree and their son, Robbie Ree) and after John Cleese read out "Mr and Mrs Aceousborder" the joke was so predictable that some members of the audience were already calling out "Herb Aceousborder" (a pretentious term for "garden hedge").
 When Cleese instead said "John Aceousborder" the audience screamed with laughter.

 - Most of the "Macbeth" story, but especially his meeting with the three Weird Sisters: